Life & The Cost of Living in Havana

 The neighborhood of Vedado is seen by many in Havana as the contemporary heart of the city.
 Many of the city’s public transportation networks converge in the neighborhood, connecting students to the diverse neighborhoods that make up Cuba’s capital.

-Much social life in Havana’s populous neighborhoods takes place in public spaces, on stoops of crowded apartments, in parks, in street-corner domino games of the older generations, and street soccer games of Havana’s youth.
+Social life in Havana’s populous neighborhoods takes place in public spaces, on stoops of crowded apartments, in parks, in street-corner domino games of the older generations, and street soccer games of Havana’s youth.
 The Coppelia Ice Cream parlor on the corner of 23rd and L and the Malecón, known as Havana’s living room, are emblematic traditional social spaces for many Cubans.
-More recently, numerous public WiFi areas have become new spaces of socialization in the city.
-Theses parks allow students and locals to keep in touch with family and friends abroad.
-Since 2011, a new group of privately owned bars, restaurants, gyms, bakeries, and shops have emerged, providing spaces of socialization for foreign visitors and a small group of economically privileged locals.
+More recently, privately owned bars, restaurants, gyms, bakeries, and shops have emerged, providing spaces of socialization for foreign visitors and a small group of economically privileged locals.

-To get to know the diverse cultural activities programmed in Havana, check the “Carteleras” published by Ministry of Culture:
+To get to know the diverse cultural activities programmed in Havana, check the cultural platforms below.
+For specific venues, visit their Instagram pages.

 Aguacero